danthegoodman1/icedb/README.md

 To get the best performance in this model, combine with the [IceDB S3 Proxy](https://github.com/danthegoodman1/IceDBS3Proxy)

-### Why not ClickHouse, TimescaleDB, RedShift, etc?
+### Why not ClickHouse, TimescaleDB, RedShift, etc.?

 We love ClickHouse, in fact it's our go-to query engine for IceDB in the form of [BigHouse](https://github.com/danthegoodman1/bighouse) (dynamically provisioned ClickHouse clusters)